stkr/dotfiles/README.md

     source ~/.vim/vimrc

+## Alacritty and the conpty desaster

+On windows, alacritty since some time uses the conpty.
+However, the version of conpty + conhost/OpenConsole shipped with windows is quite outdated and broken.
+There is no way in default alacritty to replace those components as they are taken from the windows installation.
+Howver a patch exists to have alacritty take conpty.dll and OpenConsole.exe from the same directory as the alacritty.exe [6].
+A PR for that was declined [7], [8], so that will not make it into an alacritty release, however, compiling alacritty from scratch is quite straightworward.
+Source and compilation instructions for conpty.dll and OpenConsole can be found at [8].
+After opening the .sln file in visual studio it prompts to install one million of things (20 GB!).
+However, the only thing really needed is the Windows SDK.

 ## Hostname specific colorization of the tmux status line

 In order to easily identify the machine that a tmux session is running on (when working remotely),